Butterfly

 Recovery

-Both arms break the water simultaneously, hand and forearms first, the arms swing outwards, elbows slightly flexed as they both continue to swing round and meet forward of the head, thumb and fingers first.
+Both arms break the water simultaneously, hand and forearms first, the arms swing outwards, elbows slightly flexed as they continue to swing around and meet the head, thumb and fingers forward.

 Entry & Catch